SparkyVT/HPR-Rocket-Flight-Computer/README.txt

 Dimensions are 4.0in x 1.25in x 0.5in, not including antenna It has similar capability as a TeleMega, but without a smart-phone app or advanced interfaces
 Flight-tested on multiple M-powered supersonic flights to over 24K feet and Mach 2.0.
-For large or high-power projects, an independent backup computer such as the PerfectFlite StratoLogger, MissileWorks RRC2, or EggTimer Quark is strongly recommended.
+For large or high-power projects, a commercially avialble backup computer is strongly recommended.

 --------FEATURES----------
 Full-featured dual deploy/multi-stage/airstart rocket flight computer capable to 100,000ft or more